jsonnetmod/types/README.md

 });

 t.validate(Meta {
-  name: 1,  // should throw error like `$.name` should be a string value, but got number value
+  name: 1,  // should throw error like `$.name` should be a string value
   age: 18,
 })
 ```